thomas-roux/dataRepAssignment/README.md

 # dataRepAssignment
 This is the final assignment for Module 52957 "Data representation and Querying", GMIT Higher Diploma in Computer Science.
-The whole project contains 5 program files and a .gitignore file.
+The whole project contains 5 program files, a `requirements.txt` containing the virtual environment requirements for the server, and a .gitignore file.
 In addition, there is a standard MIT Licence and this readme.md file.

 # Contents of code files
 - `dbconfigtemplate.py` contains the user details for the SQL server in a python object